Reward Machines: Exploiting Reward Function Structure in Reinforcement Learning: Exploiting the RM Structure in Reinforcement Learning

 In Section \ref{sec:results}, we will show empirically that CRM can be very effective at learning policies for MDPRMs.
 The intuition behind its good performance is that CRM allows the agent to reuse experience to learn the right behaviour at different RM states.
 Consider, for instance, the RM from Figure~\ref{fig:officeright}, which rewards the agent for delivering a coffee to the office.
 Suppose that the agent gets to the office before getting the coffee.
 The cross-product baseline would use that experience to learn that going to the office is not an effective way to get coffee.
 In contrast, CRM would also use that experience to learn how to get to the office.
 As such, CRM will already have made progress towards learning a policy that will finish the task as soon as it finds the coffee, since it will already have experience about how to get to the office.
-Importantly, CRM also converges to optimal policies when combined with q-learning:
+Importantly, CRM also converges to optimal policies when combined with Q-learning:

-\begin{theorem} Given an MDPRM $\mathcal{T}=\tuple{S, A, p, \gamma, \mathcal{P}, L, U, u_0, F, \delta_u, \delta_r}$, CRM with tabular q-learning converges to an optimal policy for $\mathcal{T}$ in the limit (as long as every state-action pair is visited infinitely often). \end{theorem} \begin{proof} The convergence proof provided by \citeA{watkins1992q} for tabular q-learning follows directly for CRM when we consider that each experience produced by CRM is still sampled according its transition probability $p(\tuple{s',u'}|\tuple{s,u},a) = p(s'|s,a)$. \end{proof}
+\begin{theorem} Given an MDPRM $\mathcal{T}=\tuple{S, A, p, \gamma, \mathcal{P}, L, U, u_0, F, \delta_u, \delta_r}$, CRM with tabular Q-learning converges to an optimal policy for $\mathcal{T}$ in the limit (as long as every state-action pair is visited infinitely often). \end{theorem} \begin{proof} The convergence proof provided by \citeA{watkins1992q} for tabular Q-learning applies directly to the case of CRM when we consider that each experience produced by CRM is still sampled according its transition probability $p(\tuple{s',u'}|\tuple{s,u},a) = p(s'|s,a)$. \end{proof}

-\subsubsection{Q-learning for reward machines (QRM)}
+\subsubsection{Q-Learning for Reward Machines (QRM)}

-In the original paper on reward machines \shortcite{icml2018rms}, we proposed \emph{q-learning for reward machines (QRM)} as a way to exploit reward machine structure.
-CRM and QRM are both based on the same fundamental idea: To reuse experience to simultaneously learn optimal behaviours for the different RM states.
-The key difference is that CRM learns a single q-value function $\qapprox(s, u, a)$ that takes into account both the environment and RM state, while QRM learns a separate q-value function $\qapprox_u$ for each RM state $u \in U$.
+In the original paper on reward machines \shortcite{icml2018rms}, we proposed \emph{Q-learning for reward machines (QRM)} as a way to exploit reward machine structure.
+CRM and QRM are both based on the same fundamental idea: to reuse experience to simultaneously learn optimal behaviours for the different RM states.
+The key difference is that CRM learns a single Q-value function $\qapprox(s, u, a)$ that takes into account both the environment and RM state, while QRM learns a separate Q-value function $\qapprox_u$ for each RM state $u \in U$.
 Formally, QRM uses any experience $\tuple{s,a,s'}$ to update each $\qapprox_u$ as follows: